BChow5/BChow5.github.io/templates/cloudinit_guide.md

 * `auth`: Used to manage authentication with DigitalOcean
 * `init`: Initializes the authentication process by prompting you to enter a DigitalOcean API token
 * `--context`: Allows you to save the authentication settings under a specific context name

 <br>

 2. Enter in the API token string (the one you made earlier) when prompted by `doctl auth init`
 2. Copy and run the following code to switch to the correct authenticated account

->NOTE: Change "NAME" to the name of the account you want to switch to that appears after `doctl auth list`
+>NOTE: Change "NAME" to the name of the account you want to switch to

 ```bash
 doctl auth list
 doctl auth switch --context NAME
 ```

-What does this code mean?
+**What does this code mean?**
 * `list`: Displays a list of all the saved authentications
 * `switch`: Switch between different authentications

 <br>

 ### Validate that doctl is working